named-data/ChronoChat/doc/index.rst

 .. image:: https://raw.github.com/bruinfish/ChronoChat-V2/master/doc/img/ncc.png

 You also need to have your default key generated and certificate installed.
-To check that, you can use a command line tool **ndnsec-ls-identity**, and you should see output similar to following:
+To check that, you can use a command line tool **ndnsec-ls-identity**, and you should see output similar to:

 .. image:: https://raw.github.com/bruinfish/ChronoChat-V2/master/doc/img/ndnsec-ls-identity.png